top of page

 What is it?
 Combines autologous vaccine and infusion of dog’s own activated T-cells (called adoptive cell therapy) Pilot trial shows very long survival time for roughly half of the patient dogs.

-Locations: Veterinary clinics in 10 states
+Locations: Veterinary clinics in multiple states

 2. Yale Canine Cancer EGFR/HER2 Vaccine